Planning your Disney World Vacation? We’re so excited for you! To help you have the best time, we wanted to share 7 things not to do at Disney World!

 7. Don’t Sleep In

-Here is a sneaky tip: You might say, “but we stayed up late last night watching the fireworks, got back to the hotel and had a pizza and got to bed so late we couldn’t wake up early!”
+You might say, “but we stayed up late last night watching the fireworks, got back to the hotel and had a pizza and got to bed so late we couldn’t wake up early!”

-Here’s a hint that we like to do: The fireworks at Disney are spectacular but we forgo them UNTIL the last night of our trip.
+Here’s a sneaky tip that we like to do: The fireworks at Disney are spectacular but we forgo them UNTIL the last night of our trip.
 We are leaving the next morning.
 Our flight isn’t until 12:00 so we can stay out late the last night and sleep in a bit before we have to check out and get to the airport.

 There you have it!
 We have found you can never have enough good “must dos” on making your Disney World trip the best it can be.
 Hopefully these things to avoid help as well!